bitfireAT/davx5-manual/introduction.rst

 DAVx⁵ is a :term:`CalDAV`/:term:`CardDAV` client (management and sync app) for Android.
 It allows you to

 * manage CalDAV/CardDAV collections (address books, calendars, task lists) on your server and
-* synchronize them with your Android device (to be specifically, with the storage backends of the device, see illustration below).
+* synchronize them with your Android device (to be specifically, with the storage backends of the device, see illustration below),
+* access your WebDAV files.

 DAVx⁵ is not: